 The implementation of ARM is part of setting up your MVS environment to support CICS.
-See the CICS Transaction Server for z/OS Installation Guide for details.
+See Implementing MVS automatic restart management the CICS Transaction Server for z/OS Installation Guide.

-During initialization CICS registers with ARM automatically.
+During initialization, CICS registers with ARM automatically.

-CICS always registers with ARM because CICS needs to know whether it is being restarted by ARM and, if it is, whether or not the restart is with persistent JCL.
-(The ARM registration response to CICS indicates whether or not the same JCL that started the failed region is being used for the ARM restart.)
+CICS always registers with ARM because CICS needs to know whether it is being restarted by ARM and, if it is, whether the restart is with persistent JCL.
+(The ARM registration response to CICS indicates whether the same JCL that started the failed region is being used for the ARM restart.)
 You indicate whether MVS is to use the same JCL or command text that previously started CICS by specifying PERSIST as the restart_type operand on the RESTART_METHOD parameter in your automatic restart management policy.

-When it registers with ARM, CICS passes the value 'SYSCICS' as the element type, and the string 'SYSCICS_aaaaaaaa' as the element name, where aaaaaaaa is the CICS applid.
-Using the applid in the element name means that only one CICS region can successfully register with ARM for a given applid.
-If two CICS regions try to register with the same applid, the second region is rejected by ARM.
+When it registers with ARM, CICS passes the value SYSCICS as the element type, and the string SYSCICS_aaaaaaaa as the element name, where aaaaaaaaa is the CICS applid.
+Because the applid is used in the element name, only one CICS region can successfully register with ARM for a given applid.
+If two CICS regions try to register with the same applid, ARM rejects the second region.